-(but those mild mannered conservationsits somehow can abandon their moderate, reserved stance to exaggerate the impacts of windmills on birds – but ignore or downplay bird mortality caused by power lines.
+(but those mild mannered conservationists somehow can abandon their moderate, reserved stance to exaggerate the impacts of windmills on birds – but ignore or downplay bird mortality caused by power lines.
 I even heard absurd testimony about opportunities to improve bird habitat in power line ROW.
 Why is that?
 Could it have anything to do with financial interests in mitigation and relationships with PSE&G?)

 Projects of this magnitude and political profile warrant unity and aggressive political tactics.

 But Unity and aggressive oppositional tactics won’t happen because some in the “conservation” community are tacitly supporting the project by corrupt means and for corrupt motives.

 The corrupt means are behind the scenes negotiations with PSE&G/PPL on “mitigation” that Karen Johnson confirmed in the above quote (exactly which groups, Karen?).

 John Donahue of NPS correctly describes how wrong that is.

 And if its wrong for government, it’s absolutely evil for conservationists, who are supposed to be free of the kind of political influence government managers are subject to.

 The corrupt motives stem from the fact that those groups will benefit from or even be funded to do some of the mitigation work.

 Yet those conflicts of interest go undisclosed, undermining unity, providing political cover, misleading the public, and betraying all norms and expectations regarding integrity.

 All that For Thirty Pieces of Silver?